Top 10 Smartest People of All Time

-Jesus Christ is essentially God in human form sent down to save us from...
-Ourselves.
-Yes, Einstein and Da Vinci were smart, but Jesus was not only god, he was also filled with the holy spirit, and the knowledge of the universe, technically.
-God is within him and therefore he knows everything that there is to know, just as God does.
-Seriously, he's only this low because of anti religious bias
+Jesus Christ is essentially God in human form, sent down to save us from ourselves.
+Yes, Einstein and Da Vinci were smart, but Jesus was not only God.
+He was also filled with the Holy Spirit and had knowledge of the universe, technically.
+God is within him, and therefore he knows everything that there is to know, just as God does.
+Seriously, he's only this low because of anti-religious bias.

-Whether you believe that he was a deity, a divinely-inspired prophet, or merely a rebellious philosopher that challeneged the status quo, one thing is undeniable - the influence that Yeshua of Nazareth had on the entire world.
-Allegories of his life are recorded all throughout literature, and he inspired a religious revolution from a sect of Jews (Proto-Christians) who influenced religious jurisprudence for nearly 2,000 years.
-Clearly, he is of grand influence and that takes clear intelligence.
+Whether you believe that he was a deity, a divinely inspired prophet, or merely a rebellious philosopher who challenged the status quo, one thing is undeniable - the influence that Yeshua of Nazareth had on the entire world.
+Allegories of his life are recorded all throughout literature, and he inspired a religious revolution among a sect of Jews (Proto-Christians) who influenced religious jurisprudence for nearly 2,000 years.
+Clearly, he is of grand influence, and that takes clear intelligence.

 Jesus Christ taught people to love one another.
-He confounded the Philistines with his parables.
-Gave people the path to happiness in life.
-Setup his church where people could go to find guidance and inner peace.
-Performed what to us are miracles.( walk on water, feed a multitude, water to wine, 40 days in desert w/o food or water) Ascended into heaven after rising from the dead.
-Overcoming death should get him number 1.
-Open the door to eternal life for all of us.
+He confounded the Philistines with his parables and gave people the path to happiness in life.
+He set up his church where people could go to find guidance and inner peace.
+He performed what are miracles to us: walking on water, feeding a multitude, turning water into wine, and spending 40 days in the desert without food or water.
+He ascended into heaven after rising from the dead.
+Overcoming death should get him the number one spot and opens the door to eternal life for all of us.

-As Leo Valdez himself said (I always make sure I have a credible Rick Riordan character as my source) "He was like the Albert Einstein of Ancient Greece."
+As Leo Valdez himself said (I always make sure I have a credible Rick Riordan character as my source), "He was like the Albert Einstein of Ancient Greece."
 Given that statement coming from a fictional character, I could argue that half the people on this list would be nothing without him and maybe Copernicus.
-(With the exception of like Hitler sadly, yes, inspite the fact that it was a terrible person, and he had a bad motive.
-He was a smart person.
+(With the exception of Hitler, sadly.
+Yes, despite the fact that he was a terrible person with bad motives, he was smart.)

-Archimedes invented so much in maths and physics, without him, Albert Einstein wouldn't have created his theories.
-He's the smartest man that ever lived for sure, born into a poor family, and made such good use of his recources, I'd say he was the biggest genius, just forgotten because he was from the greek era.
+Archimedes invented so much in math and physics that, without him, Albert Einstein wouldn't have created his theories.
+He's surely the smartest man who ever lived.
+Born into a poor family and making such good use of his resources, I'd say he was the biggest genius, just forgotten because he was from the Greek era.

-Anyone who has done their reasearch would agree that archimedes is at the very least in the top five.
-He is Said to have created the first computer (backed up by the Discovery of the antikythera mekanism).
-Keep in mind this is over 2000 years Agro.
+Anyone who has done their research would agree that Archimedes is at the very least in the top five.
+He is said to have created the first computer (backed up by the discovery of the Antikythera mechanism).
+Keep in mind this is over 2000 years ago.
 He also found pi and the volume of a sphere, both using integral calculus.
-Yes calculus was supposidly first invented 2000 years later by Newton.
-This is merely the tip of the iceberg that is the inventions and discoveries of archimedes.
+Yes, calculus was supposedly first invented 2000 years later by Newton.
+This is merely the tip of the iceberg that is the inventions and discoveries of Archimedes.

-Solomon asked God for wisdom over anything else...
-Not just wisdom but wisdom to lead the people that God put him in charge over as King.
-He was given wisdom above and beyond any man past present or future.
-Read it in 2 Chronicles 1:8-13 Also realize that WISDOM is not what you might think it is completely there is wisdom from the world and from GOD...
-Read James 3:17 THANKS and God Bless!
+Solomon asked God for wisdom above all else, specifically wisdom to lead the people that God put him in charge of as king.
+He was given wisdom above and beyond any man past, present, or future.
+Read it in 2 Chronicles 1:8-13.
+Also realize that wisdom is not what you might think it is.
+There is wisdom from the world and wisdom from God.
+Read James 3:17.
+Thanks and God bless!

-Jesus Christ should be the first, then following would be Solomon since god gave him the intelligence and wisdom to rule a country fairly, Solomon was the wisest man (remember man) on earth.
-Following I believe would be King David
+Jesus Christ should be first, then following him would be Solomon, since God gave him the intelligence and wisdom to rule a country fairly.
+Solomon was the wisest man (remember, man) on Earth.
+Following him, I believe, would be King David.